Jean-François Péron

 Jean-François Péron (born 11 October 1965), more commonly known in England as Jeff Peron, is a retired French professional footballer who played as a midfielder for several teams in the Football League.

 After finishing his playing career, Péron moved into coaching.
+During which time he coached SC Hérouville, ASPTT Caen and USON Mondeville.
+Since 2023 he is now a coach at ASEC Mimosas.